This article represents an ongoing study for me and will be updated from time to time.

 Western culture is yet awash in a detrimental subjectivism which stems from the impact of the modern turn to the subject.
 Before defining that phrase and more, it is important to confess my presuppositions.

 James K. A. Smith declared the Enlightenment project to be “alive and well” and continuing on in the West in the form of secularism.
 In fact, Smith refers to postmodernism as “an intensification of modernity.”
 He refers to Christian Smith who documents what he considers to be “a secular revolution” spawned by, among other forces, the Enlightenment.
-All of this is to say that while we are postmodern when it is convenient, at heart of Western culture, the Enlightenment project continues.
+All of this to say that, while we are postmodern when it is convenient, at the heart of Western culture, the Enlightenment project continues.

 The “Turn to the Subject”